MicrosoftDocs/win32-pr.pt-br/desktop-src/shell/samples-commonfiledialog.md

-Para obter requisitos adicionais, consulte o arquivo Leiame incluído com o exemplo.
+Para obter requisitos adicionais, consulte o arquivo Leiame incluído no exemplo.

 ## <a name="downloading-the-sample"></a>Baixando o exemplo